-For additional information about the Oracle CEP APIs referenced in ForeignExchangeBuilderFactory, see Oracle CEP Java API Reference.
+For additional information about the Oracle CEP APIs referenced in ForeignExchangeBuilderFactory, see Oracle Fusion Middleware Java API Reference for Oracle Complex Event Processing.

 The signal generation example uses a build.xml Ant file to compile, assemble, and deploy the OSGi bundle; see Section 3.10.2, "Building and Deploying the Signal Generation Example from the Source Directory" for a description of this build.xml file if you also use Ant in your development environment.